 The Mason Charitable Trust Scholarship

-Objectives: To give a member of the Society the ability to extend their knowledge and push the boundaries of their capabilities and their design skills.
+The objective of this award is to give a member of the society the ability to extend their knowledge and push the boundaries of their capabilities and design skills.
 The scholar chosen will be a person showing potential, not necessarily one who is already proficient.

 - Help with education costs

 - And/or help with costs associated with travel to learn from other cultures.

 - And/or help with costs of learning from an entrepreneur who is working in an area of expertise

 The person applying for the scholarship has to:

 - Be a New Zealand member of Creative Fibre

 - Supply a curriculum vitae including a portfolio of work, containing photographic prints of recent work, and samples.